nextbysam/Saternal/docs/NATURAL_LANGUAGE_COMMANDS.md

 **Problem**: After generating commands, when user typed "y" or "n", the entire terminal line (including prompt text like "Execute? [y/n]: y") was being read from the grid and treated as new natural language, triggering another LLM request.
 **Solution**:
 - Added `confirmation_input` buffer to `Tab` struct to track user input separately
-- When in confirmation mode, intercept ALL text input and store in buffer (not passed to PTY)
+- When in confirmation mode, intercept text input and store in buffer
 - Read from buffer instead of terminal grid for yes/no detection
 - This prevents prompt text contamination and ensures only user's actual typed response is checked
 - Memory is properly freed after confirmation (execute or cancel)

+### 5. UI Messages Causing Shell Execution
+**Problem**: UI messages like "🤖 Generating command with Claude..." and "💡 Generated 1 command." were being written to PTY stdin using `write_input()`.
+The shell interpreted these as commands and tried to execute them, resulting in "command not found: 🤖" errors.
+**Solution**:
+- Removed ALL UI message writes to PTY stdin
+- Changed `display_nl_processing_message()` and `display_suggestions()` to only log messages
+- Terminal stays at normal shell prompt during command generation
+- Silent confirmation mode: user types y/n at normal prompt
+- When confirmed, use backspaces to clear the confirmation text before executing
+- This prevents any UI text from being interpreted as shell commands

 ## Future Enhancements